Castle (TV series): Streaming

-On October 6, 2021, every episode became available on Hulu.
+On October 6, 2021, every episode became available on Hulu, and as of December 2024, they are available on Amazon Prime Video.

 Syndication

 In June 2011, TNT acquired exclusive cable rights from Disney-ABC Domestic Television to air the first two seasons of Castle beginning in the summer of 2012.
 In advance of the series' fourth season, TNT broadcast an eight-hour marathon of episodes on September 15, 2011, including five from season 3.
 Castle began airing on TNT every Wednesday beginning September 26, 2012.
-Castle also began airing in broadcast syndication on weekends beginning September 29, 2012, but then in the fall of 2022, Castle is currently airing reruns on MyNetworkTV.
+Castle also began airing in broadcast syndication on weekends beginning September 29, 2012.

-Castle then joins Ion Television’s lineup, starting on August 6, 2013.
-It aired every Tuesday morning until June 1, 2019, since it moved to Saturday mornings before back-to-back episodes and reruns of Law & Order: Special Victims Unit, all the way through until January 2021; it was moved to Thursday nights at 9:00 pm after repeat episodes of Chicago P.D. for the rest of the Ion Television lineup.
+Castle joined Ion Television's lineup, starting on July 5, 2011.
 The series joined Lifetime lineup beginning on October 5, 2021.

 Tie-in works

 In the series, Castle writes a novel titled Heat Wave.
 As a tie-in, ABC and sister publisher Hyperion Books released that novel as a real book with "Richard Castle" as the author.
 It is entirely in character, from the dedication to the acknowledgments, although the latter mentions the principal cast and the show's creators by first name.
 ABC released the first half of the novel in weekly increments on their website.
 The complete novel was published in September 2009 as a hardcover, debuting at No. 26 on The New York Times Best Seller list.
 In its fourth week on the list, Heat Wave broke into the top 10 at No. 6.
 Heat Wave was released in paperback on July 27, 2010, and debuted at No. 34 on The New York Times Best Seller Paperback Mass-Market list.
 It once again appeared on The New York Times Best Seller list on May 27, 2012, at No. 19.

 Naked Heat, the sequel to Heat Wave, was released on September 28, 2010.
 Naked Heat debuted at No. 7 on The New York Times Best Seller list.
 As they did with Heat Wave, ABC released a series of the early chapters online as a promotional tool.
 A third novel, titled Heat Rises, was released on September 20, 2011.
 It debuted at No. 1 on The New York Times Best Seller list on October 9, 2011 and at No. 5 on the USA TODAY Best-Selling Books list.

 The season three finale introduced a graphic novel based on Castle's previous novel character, Derrick Storm.
 Castle: Richard Castle's Deadly Storm was published by Marvel Comics on September 28, 2011.
 It debuted at No. 3 on The New York Times Best Seller list on October 16, 2011.
 This has been followed by three more graphic novels, published a year apart.